FlagOpen/FlagScale/README.md

   * `launch`: Contains configuration options for launching the experiment using `torchrun`.
   * `env_vars`: Contains environment variables to be set for the experiment.

-* `--extra_config <extra_config_path>` (optional): Specifies the path to an additional configuration file.
+* `--extra-config <extra_config_path>` (optional): Specifies the path to an additional configuration file.
 This JSON file can contain additional configuration options not present in the main configuration file.
 Options in this file will override those in the main configuration file if they have the same keys.

 * `--action <action>` (optional): Specifies the action to perform.
 Default is `run` if none is specified.
 Possible values are:
   * `generate`: Generates the experiment shell script based on the provided configuration files and stops.
 The generated script is saved to `log_dir`.